Memory timings

-Memory timings or RAM timings describe the timing information of a memory module.
+Memory timings or RAM timings describe the timing information of a memory module or the onboard LPDDRx.
 Due to the inherent qualities of VLSI and microelectronics, memory chips require time to fully execute commands.
 Executing commands too quickly will result in data corruption and results in system instability.
 With appropriate time between commands, memory modules/chips can be given the opportunity to fully switch transistors, charge capacitors and correctly signal back information to the memory controller.
 Because system performance depends on how fast memory can be used, this timing directly affects the performance of the system.